Which elements build successful body paragraphs?

 – Explore authentic examples to study the elements in context

-Having explored the basic purpose of an essay body paragraph, this second lesson on the topic next explores the various elements that help guarantee essay-writing success.
+Having explored the basic purpose of an essay body paragraph, this second chapter on the topic next explores the various elements that help guarantee essay-writing success.
 While it is true that an essay does not have to follow any set formula, students who wish to increase their grades (particularly at the bachelor’s degree level) should try to include key elements such as topic sentences, main ideas, supporting details and summary-transition sentences.
-To successfully identify these body-paragraph elements, you may wish to read our example evaluative essay about global warming in full before completing this lesson.
+To successfully identify these body-paragraph elements, you may wish to read our example evaluative essay about global warming in full before completing this chapter.

 Element 1: Topic Sentence